 The essential guide to Ibiza: from art and dining to beaches and nightlife

-Ibiza has earned a reputation as one of Europe’s leading party islands, renowned for world-class DJs and unforgettable nightlife, yet it still retains a charm that goes beyond the clubs.
+Ibiza has earned a reputation as one of Europe’s leading party islands, renowned for world-class DJs and unforgettable nightlife, yet it retains its bohemian charm and offers much to explore beyond the clubs.
 From beautiful sunsets and farm-to-table dining to serene beaches and a rich artistic scene, here is our guide to exploring the many facets of this much-loved island.

 The art

 Ibiza has a growing cultural landscape, with museums and galleries that trace the island’s artistic history while reflecting its ongoing creativity.
-From museums such as Museu d’Art Contemporani d’Eivissa (MACE), which presents Spain’s modernist movement, Museo Puget, preserving the works of Ibiza-born painters Narcís Puget Viñas and his son, and Casa Broner, the 1960 cubist home of architect Erwin Broner, to contemporary spaces such as Parra & Romero Warehouse and La Nave Salinas, the island offers a wide range of artistic experiences.
+From museums such as Museu d’Art Contemporani d’Eivissa (MACE), which presents Spain’s modernist movement, Museo Puget, preserving the works of Ibiza-born painters Narcís Puget Viñas and his son, and Casa Broner, the 1960 cubist home of architect Erwin Broner, to contemporary spaces such as Parra & Romero and La Nave Salinas.

 Click here to discover more museums, galleries, and art fairs across Ibiza.